lawrennd/snippets/_deepnn/includes/from-shallow-to-deep.md

 \subsection{Sawtooth Construction}

-\notes{The sawtooth construction provides a concrete example of how depth leads to exponential growth in representational power.
+\notes{The sawtooth construction provides an example of how depth can to exponential growth in representational power.
 This 1D construction shows how each layer doubles the number of linear segments.}

 \slides{\small
 \begin{align}